uiceds/cee-492-term-project-fall-2022-team-rocket/manuscript.md

 | Regression | 60 % | 33 % | 34 % |
 | 1-D CNN |	60% | 52 % |52 % |

-<div style="text-align: justify">Based on the accuracy values of the models created in this study, we can tell that these models need to be improved to reach satisfactory predictions.
+<div style="text-align: justify">Based on the accuracy values of the models created in this study, we it can tell be concluded that these models need to be improved to reach satisfactory predictions.
 One of the future recommendations to improve the accuracy of the models is to train the models on larger datasets.
 This can be done by using other datasets that were obtained by scans performed on other bridge decks in the same project.
-Training the models on larger datasets can possibly reduce the effect of overfitting and can make it perform better when tested on unseen data.
+Training the models on larger datasets can possibly reduce the effect of overfitting and can make it them perform better when tested on unseen data.
 Another strategy is to increase the number of parameters used in the model as independent variables, for example, using a higher number of PCA modes.
-An example of the first strategy was tried out on two of the models (decision tree and random forest).
-Details of these trials can be found in the supplementary documents.</div>
+An example of the first strategy was tried out on two of the models:  (decision tree and random forest).
+Details of these trials can be found in the supplementary information section. </div>

+### Supplementary Information {.page_break_before}
 ***Modeling on a larger dataset:***
 <div style="text-align: justify">As mentioned earlier, only one .xlsx file from the data source (that contains 16,383 A-scans) was used for all our analysis and predictive, and modeling.
 As an attempt to execute our same method on a larger dataset, we have used 30 files that had 218,626 A-scans to build a ‘Decision Tree’ and a ‘Random Forest’ model.
 Of the total A-scans, approximately 71 % are from class 1, 23 % from class 2, and 6 % from class 3.
 Instead of the previously used 12 features, 22 features were used now which include the first 20 PCA modes (covering 97 % variance), dominant FFT Frequency, and corresponding amplitude.</div>